 Susan Lankin-Watts, LSW | Staff Therapist

-Susan Lankin Watts holds a masters degree in Social Services from Bryn Mawr Graduate School of Social Work and Social research.
+Susan Lankin Watts (she/her) holds a masters degree in Social Services from Bryn Mawr Graduate School of Social Work and Social research.
 She is a trained practitioner of EMDR from the EMDR Institute.
 Susan believes the relationship between the therapist and the client should be a safe, trusting relationship where the discovery of healing and well-being, the realization of hopes and dreams can thrive.

 Maddie Rabin, MSW, LSW | Staff Therapist

-Maddie Rabin is a psychotherapist and licensed social worker who earned her MSW from the University of Pennsylvania.
+Maddie Rabin (she/her) is a psychotherapist and licensed social worker who earned her MSW from the University of Pennsylvania.
 She approaches therapy from a psychodynamic perspective and is interested in how our past experiences continue to shape the present.
 She believes that one of the most impactful aspects of therapy is the relationship between therapist and client, and prioritizes co-creating a space that is warm, non-judgmental, built on trust, and rooted in mutual respect.
 Using this approach in concert with CBT, expressive arts therapy, and mindfulness, Maddie seeks to support her clients in sitting with and working through difficult emotions.
 As a social worker, Maddie also understands that environment and larger oppressive systems play a role in an individual’s mental health.
 She values each client as an expert in their own experience, and works with people to identify both individual and systemic barriers as well as their unique strengths to living a more full and connected life.
 Maddie is trans/queer affirming, trauma informed, sex-positive, and pro-SW.

 Margie Strosser, MFA, MSS, LCSW | Staff Therapist

-Margie Strosser is a licensed social worker specializing in individual psychodynamic and relational therapy.
+Margie Strosser (she/her) is a licensed clinical social worker specializing in individual psychodynamic and relational therapy.
 Her approach is focused on self-understanding and self acceptance through the creative and empathic therapeutic relationship.
 Margie is feminist in orientation, and is a meditation practitioner.
 She was honored to work previously as a hospice social worker.
 Margie holds masters degrees from Bryn Mawr Graduate School of Social Work and Social Research and Columbia University School of the Arts.
 Margie currently accepts Medicaid, Medicare and Private Pay referrals.

-Jannea Wolff, LSW | Staff Therapist
+Timothy Wiley, LSW | Staff Therapist